Select your municipality in order to see information about local services when browsing the site.

 In addition to resident centres, there are three community centres in Oulu maintained by the City of Oulu, Aleksinkulma, Honkapirtti and Oulunsalo that offer facilities for various kinds of festivities, meetings, clubs and leisure activities.
 You can receive more information on the operation of the centres, their facilities and prices by contacting the community centre in question.

-You can access the Internet free of charge at city libraries, Oulu10 service point and some resident centres.
+You can access the Internet free of charge in different locations in Oulu, for example at city libraries, Oulu10 service point and resident centres.
+In these locations there are available computers for customers to use and also an open wireless network, PanOulu.
 You can obtain an Internet connection to your home from a service provider for a fee.
 These include DNA, Elisa and Telia.
 You can get more information on subscription types and prices from service providers.

 You are welcome to get tips on sights, events, leisure time activities and culture and nature activities from Oulu Tourist Information.
 We provide a wide range of brochures and maps on Oulu, the Oulu region and the whole of Finland, free of charge.